|2 Sep 2020|

 While planning her first solo exhibition and taking on commissioned portrait work, Lara has also helped to set up an Art startup called MasterPeace.
 It is a new venture combining mindfulness with creative inspiration where she is one of ten artists leading sketching, painting and calligraphy workshops aimed at improving personal wellbeing with 90 minute classes in Eccleston Yards in Belgravia.

-If you would like to meet Lara and see her work first hand, we hope that you will join her at her Solo Show from 16 to 21 November 2020 at Coningsby Gallery, London W1T 4RJ.
-A private view will be held and for further details please see the poster below or contact Lara at firstname.lastname@example.org
+If you would like to meet Lara and see her work first hand, we hope that you will join her at her Solo Show from 7 to 12 December 2020 at Coningsby Gallery, London W1T 4RJ or view her online gallery.
+For further details or to book a private viewing via the website www.lararobinsonart.com or contact Lara at firstname.lastname@example.org